 The online resource is part of a larger initiative to recruit athletes with a disability online

-Canadians looking for information on how to get involved in wheelchair sports can now do so from the comfort of their own home thanks to the new Bridging the Gap website, which launched today at www.btgcanada.ca.
+Canadians looking for information on how to get involved in wheelchair sports can now do so from the comfort of their own home thanks to the Bridging the Gap website at: www.btgcanada.ca.

 Bridging the Gap is Canada’s leading nationwide first-contact wheelchair sports program.
 Since its launch in 1997, the program has introduced thousands of people with disabilities to wheelchair sports via Have a Go Days, multi-sport programs in rehabilitation centers, wheelchair loans, peer mentorship and sport development clinics.
 All people with physical disabilities are welcome.

 Campbell hopes that the new website will give people with disabilities the information they need to begin reaping the benefits of physical activity.